jmcastagnetto/getting_cleaning_data-project1/README.md

 colnames(data) <- cleanup(clist, colnames(data))
 ~~~

-Finally, we create a tidy data set containing "... the average of each
+Finally, I need to create a tidy data set containing "... the average
-variable for each activity and each subject ...".
+of each variable for each activity and each subject ...".

 To make things cleaner and more readable, I am using a couple of
 packages: `reshape2` and `dplyr` (which is similar to `plyr` but only
 deals with data frames and provides function call chaining).

-To make the tidy data set, we first generate a "long" version of it
+For obatining the tidy data set:

+1. first convert it to a "long" version using `melt()`
-using `melt()`, then calculate the mean values (`summarise()`) for each
+2. then calculate the mean values (`summarise()`) for each
-variable, grouping by subject and activity (`group_by()`), and to finish
+   variable, grouping by subject and activity (`group_by()`)
-we recreate the "wide" version of the data set using `dcast()`.
+3. reshape the result into a "wide" version using `dcast()`

-The resulting data set is saved to a text file.
+4. finally, save the resulting data set to a text file (`write.table()`)

 ~~~
 library(reshape2)